EMarnus/recipe1/README.md

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-- Readme template taken from https://github.com/Code-Institute-Solutions/readme-template
+- Readme template taken from https://github.com/Code-Institute-Solutions/readme-template with portions taken from https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md

 <!-- Delete this section when done.